Richard Dawkins' 8-buttoned Creation Machine

 Supernovae eruptions

-+ if too distant, too infrequent, or too soon: heavy elements would be too sparse for rocky planets to form, hence life would not be possible
++ if too distant, too infrequent, or too soon: heavy elements would be too sparse for rocky planets to form; life would not be possible

-– if too close, too frequent, or too late: radiation would prevent life from existing for sufficient time
+– if too close, too frequent, or too late: radiation would prevent life from existing for a time or obtaining any comfortable existence

 White dwarf binaries - quantity